selfrefactor/code-complexity/README.md

 Differences:

+- no change of decorations on unsaved changes; only on save event.
 - using latest dependencies - main reason for the fork was to be able to update dependencies
 - show complexity number inside the decoration; no need to hover to see the number
+- different color sets depending if current theme is dark or light
 - instead of 4 levels of color decoration, there are around 25 levels.
 - no lua/vue/html support
 - no second decoration, `CodeLensEnabled` is not used
-- different color sets depending if current theme is dark or light

 ## Features